How Do I Win an Indie Book Award?

 The Foreword INDIES Book of the Year Awards

 Open to indie presses, university presses, and self-published authors, this book award from Foreword Reviews spans almost every category and genre.
 It’s judged by booksellers, editors, and librarians–in other words, good people to impress when you want to get your book out there, and in the right hands.
-As a bonus, you’ll receive a subscription to Foreword Reviews, which is a great way to stay on top of what’s happening in the industry.
+As a bonus, if you win an indie book award via Foreword, you’ll receive a subscription to Foreword Reviews, which is a great way to stay on top of what’s happening in the industry.

 Brag Time!
-The book, Permission To Roar, written by Marni Freedman( co-founder of the San Diego Writers Festival and Program Director of the San Diego Memoir Writers Association) and published by my imprint MCM Publishing, is a 2018 finalist in the Reference(Adult Non-fiction) category.
+The book, Permission To Roar, written by Marni Freedman( fellow co-founder of the San Diego Writers Festival, and Program Director of the San Diego Memoir Writers Association) and published by my imprint MCM Publishing, was a 2018 finalist in the Reference(Adult Non-fiction) category.

 The Writers Digest Self-Published Book Award